Talamantez/claude-vscode/README.md

+Warning: Large Language Models can not be trusted.
+They lie or 'Halluciante' constantly.
+They are trained to protect their corporate interests, not yours.

 # Claude AI Assistant

 The reliable, polished VS Code extension for Claude AI integration.
 Ask questions, generate documentation, and get AI assistance - all without leaving your editor.